kvaster/kvaster-gentoo/README.md

 To be removed when ebuild in main repo will be available with cient building option:
 [ ] www-apps/gitea

-To be removed when mongodb will be compiled with native optimizations [ ] dev-db/mongodb
+To be removed when mongodb will be compiled with native optimizations and will be available upstream [ ] dev-db/mongodb

-Need to check with upstream:
+Upstream have only binary outdated version:
 [ ] media-tv/jellyfin

-Remove this when building with binutils 2.24 will be fixed in upstream [ ] sys-apps/kexec-tools

-Remove when updated in escpr2 repository
-[ ] epson-inkjet-printer-escpr2

 Remove when fixed in main repository
-[ ] net-misc/chrome-remot-desktop
+[ ] net-misc/chrome-remote-desktop